 Collaborative Coaching: The How-To

 Here are the major aspects of how we handled Collaborative Coaching, AKA hot seats, before and at the learning event.
-(What follows is based on what we did at the 2015 Leading Learning Symposium, a two-day place based event.
-We’ll use Collaborative Coaching as part of Learning • Technology • Design 2018, an extended online experience, but I don’t yet have information to share about the format in that context, since LTD 2018 is upcoming at the time of this writing.)
+(What follows is based on what we did at the Leading Learning Symposium, a two-day place based event.
+We’ve since applied a very similar approach to use Collaborative Coaching as part of our annual Learning • Technology • Design virtual conference.
+(Yes, this works very well in a virtual environment, too.)

 Before the Event